ASE-Workshop-2023/tutorial/_episodes/08-calculations-in-parallel.md

 - We define the mpi command when instantiating the calculator: the command might need to be tweaked for different machines with different parallel environments.
 - This information is captured in a "Profile" object.

+> ## Getting the data
+> We will use the SSSP-efficiency pseudopotential set.
+To download these from a Jupyter Notebook run the following in a cell:
+> ~~~
+> %%bash
+> wget -q https://archive.materialscloud.org/record/file?record_id=1680\&filename=SSSP_1.2.1_PBE_efficiency.tar.gz -O SSSP-efficiency.tar.gz
+> mkdir SSSP-efficiency
+> tar -zxvf SSSP-efficiency.tar.gz -C ./SSSP-efficiency
+> {: .bash}
+{: .callout}

 > ## Note
 > Profiles are a fairly new ASE feature and not yet used by all such Calculators.
 An alternative way to manage these commands is by setting environment variables, e.g. ASE_ESPRESSO_COMMAND.
 Check the docs for each calculator to see what is currently implemented.
 {: .callout}